GeoWebCache/geowebcache/documentation/en/user/source/webinterface/jobs.rst

 Table Features
 --------------

 The table supports features such as ordering based on a column, hiding and showing columns and dragging the columns to different locations in the table.
-Keep in mind that adjustments to the table aren't remembered between sessions.
+Keep in mind however that adjustments to the table are not remembered between sessions.

 The table doesn't automatically update itself but there is a handy refresh button at the top right, next to the help button.